PeterWangIntel/crosswalk-website/documentation/Developing-on-Windows.md

 Install Python 2.7.x (don't install 3.x as some of the scripts do not support newer 3.x syntax) http://www.python.org/getit

-For the rest of the instructions, it is assumed you install Python into %HOMEPATH%\Python27\
+For the rest of the instructions, it is assumed you install Python into the default location **C:\Python27\**.

 ### Install the Oracle JDK
 Download the Oracle JDK from: